tims-exe/Routine-Realm/README.md

 # routine_realm

-A habit tracker application that helps users track their daily habits and
+A habit tracker application that helps users track their daily habits.
+It has a progress bar that helps the user understand how well he's doing on keeping up with his daily habits

+This app can be used for users to improve on practicing good habits.

+I used hive as my backend database to store the data in my local device

 ## Getting Started